 Zion Williamson autographs can now be found on more than just basketball cards.
-The 19-year-old first overall pick in last summer’s NBA Draft has just added to his fast growing list of endorsement deals with a multi-year exclusive autograph contract with Fanatics.
+The 19-year-old first overall pick in last summer’s NBA Draft has just added to his fast growing list of endorsement deals with a multi-year exclusive autograph contract with Fanatics and its partner websites.

 An initial signing session has taken place with a variety of items already being offered online.

 Interest in Williamson’s rookie cards has been strong since the season’s first products arrived.
 Now, fans and collectors will have the chance to snare something that’s a little bigger.

 “We are incredibly excited to have him join our Fanatics team to create an unprecedented offering of authentic items for fans everywhere,” Shaffer said in a press release.”We’ve seen incredible demand for both his Duke Blue Devils and New Orleans Pelicans products from fans around the world, and through this partnership will now be able to offer the most real-time assortment of officially licensed products ever available.”

 The top overall pick in the 2019 NBA draft missed the first 44 games of his rookie season but has made up for lost time, averaging 24.2 points, 6.9 rebounds and 2.2 assists per game while shooting 58.8 percent from the field.

 According to ESPN, Fanatics has already sold more Williamson memorabilia since his January 22 debut than any other NBA player and that he’s in the top five in combined merchandise and memorabilia sales.
 Duke has stated that his collegiate apparel (which includes jerseys and T-Shirts) outsold all 2018 NBA first round draftees combined.

 “I’ve always knew that memorabilia was a big part of the game because everybody wants an autographed jersey, signed basketball or just kind of anything to do with game-worn gear,” Williamson told ESPN.